 Managing risk is an essential component of long-term trading success.
 With effective risk control habits, it is possible to survive the inherent uncertainties of trading.
 This comprehensive guide covers key principles of risk management, concrete risk reduction strategies, and tips for cultivating discipline around managing risk.

-Introduction to Trading Risk Management
+Trading Risk Management

 Risk management refers to the set of methods traders use to identify, quantify, and minimize the risks associated with each trade and their overall portfolio.
 The main risks that must be managed include: